tiiuae/ghaf/docs/src/troubleshooting/systemd/systemd-analyzer.md

   ```

   This lists all services in order of their startup time, with the slowest services listed first.

-* For a graphical representation of the boot process, you can use:
+* For a graphical representation of the boot process, use:

   ```bash
   $> system-analyze plot > boot-time.svg